Rosacea is a common skin condition that most often affects women after the age of 30.

 Here at Strut Health, our doctors and pharmacists developed once-daily Strut Rosacea Formula which combines oxymetazoline with azelaic acid to help reduce your rosacea skin symptoms, even if you have a mix of the flushing and acne-like subtypes.

-You can have a free online consultation with our U.S. licensed doctors today, where they can review images of your skin and get you the rosacea treatment need.
+You can have a free online questionnaire-based consultation with our U.S. licensed doctors today, where they can review images of your skin and get you the rosacea treatment you need.

 If you are a good candidate for rosacea therapy, your medication can be shipped discreetly to your front door with our free shipping.